No-Fail Perennials of the Southwest

-Every region has its share of extra-easy plants.
+Every region has its share of plants that are easy maintenance.
+Choose these low-maintenance perennials and you can enjoy a colorful, almost carefree yard.
+We've pulled together some of the easiest-to-grow perennials in the Desert Southwest.
+Add them to your landscape for season-long color.
 These time-tested favorites have become classics of country and cottage gardens and are full of heirloom charm.
-Pick these perennials and you can enjoy a colorful, almost carefree yard.
-We've pulled together some of the easiest-to-grow perennials in the Southwest.
-Add them to your landscape for season-long color.

-A sprawling native wildflower with pretty trumpet-shape flowers, datura blooms all summer long.
-The beautiful white flowers are fragrant in the evening hours and the gray-green leaves make a nice foil.
+A sprawling, native wildflower with pretty trumpet-shape flowers, datura blooms all summer long.
+The beautiful white flowers are fragrant in the evening hours, and the gray-green leaves make a nice foil.
+Be careful though, all parts of these low-maintenance outdoor plants are extrememly poisonous if digested.

 Plant Name: Datura meteloides